boltlabs-inc/zeekoe/README.md

 └────────────────────┴────────┴───────────┴────────────┴──────────────────────────────────────────────┘
 ```

-The merchant server may now be stopped by pressing ^C.
+The merchant server and customer chain watcher may now be stopped by pressing ^C.

 ## Development